eliranwong/BibleChapterSummaries/README.md

 # Copyright

-The summaries were created as a computer-generated work in the UK and are automatically protected by the Copyright, Designs and Patents Act 1988.
-The originality of this work is attributed to the specific prompt created by [Eliran Wong](https://github.com/eliranwong).
 Under UK law, the author of computer-generated work is considered to be the person who made the necessary arrangements for its creation, which in this case is [Eliran Wong](https://github.com/eliranwong).

 For more information, please visit: